enviPath/enviPath-python/docs/source/objects.rst

 Rule
 ----

-A biotransformation rule is a generalization of reactions and are used for the prediction of pathways.
+A :class:`Rule` enviPath object represents a biotransformation rule and are used for the prediction of pathways.
 They do so by leveraging SMIRKS Reaction Patterns that identify functional groups and apply the rule whenever the reactant filter pattern condition is met.
-Because they are generalization of reactions, they can as well be associated with enzymes that catalyze the associated reaction and their EC numbers can be retrieved using :meth:`Rule.get_ec_numbers` method.
+Because they are generalization of reactions, they can as well be associated with enzymes that catalyze the associated reaction and their EC numbers can be retrieved using the :meth:`Rule.get_ec_numbers` method.
 On the enviPath-python implementation of the Rule object, it was decided to represent it as an abstract class, however 3 distinct non-abstract classes inherit from it and can therefore be instantiated.
 Those are :meth:`SimpleRule`,